karllmitchell/Channels-DVR-to-Plex/README.md

 All of the default options within the script can be substituted for on the command line.
 In its most basic mode, simply run:

-transcode-plex.sh
+channels-transcoder.sh

 from the command line and it will scan the source directory (the "TV" folder where Channels DVR stores its recordings).

 If you would like to overload any of the options above, simply add them as arguments, e.g.

-transcode-plex.sh DAYS=1 MAXSIZE=540 COMTRIM=1
+channels-transcoder.sh DAYS=1 MAXSIZE=540 COMTRIM=1

 will only search for files created in the last 6 hours (360 minutes) and will create smaller 540p files with commercials trimmed.
 Note that it will not transcode previously finished shows until you re=initate your database (CLEAR_DB=1).
 Also, it should be noted that the arguments are case-sensitive.

-An additional option for command line execution only is to specify the show you want to convert using the SOURCE_FILE option, which can either specify the full file name, with or without path, or simply a part of that file name.
-It will also work if the full file path is given too, for compatibility with folder watching scripts.
-So both of these should work:
+An additional option for command line execution only is to specify specific recordings on the command line.
+This is done without the VAR="parameter" format, and can use either a part of the filename, or the specific Channels DVR recording ID, e.g.:

-convert-plex.sh SOURCE_FILE="2017-01-14-2059 Sherlock on Masterpiece 2017-01-08 S04E02 The Lying Detective.mpg"
-convert-plex.sh SOURCE_FILE="Sherlock"

-One again, if it's in your database it will not run it, but if necessary you can simply remove entries from transcode.db (.
-To force an old version, run twice:

-convert-plex.sh CLEAR_DB=1 DAYS=10000 SOURCE_FILE="Sherlock"
-convert-plex.sh CLEAR_DB=1 DAYS=0

-will convert all shows with "Sherlock" in the title recorded in the past 10000 days, and then will reinitiatlise the database, marking all shows present in Channels DVR as having previously been transcoded.
+channels-transcoder.sh 11 12 14
+channels-transcoder.sh "Sherlock"

+The OVERWRITE=1 option forces it to copy over previous versions.
+Note that the former of these is explicit, whereas the latter is a search expression on the filename, and so in this instance it would find ALL shows containing the search term Sherlock.
+You can be as explicit as you like with the search expression, and so the entire filename can be given to avoid ambiguity.
+However, if you choose to search by directories, note that these are relative to the root of the Channels DVR database, so "Sherlock/Season 1" would work, but "DVR/TV Shows/Sherlock/Season 1" would not.
+Finally, it should be noted that in both of these instances it will not check if previously transcoded in the database.

+The script also checks to see if the file already exists under DEST_DIR, and will not bother transcoding if it does.
+If you wish to overwrite past transcoded versions, you can do so by specifying OVERWRITE=1, either before or after the list of specific recordings.

+If the transcode database has issues, you can always reset the transcode database using e.g. channels-transcoder.pl CLEAR_DB=1 DAYS=N.

 **Daemon/cron management**

+This should be set up for users that run the install script.

-For most Linux users it's probably easiest to run this as a cron job.
-Something like:
+For most Linux users it's probably easiest to run this as a cron job, e.g. the default:

-1 0 * * * /usr/local/bin/transcode-plex.sh > ~/convert-plex.log
+1 0 * * * /usr/local/bin/channels-transcoder.sh > ~/.channels-transcoder/log

 This would running at 12:01am every night (by default the script will also wait internally for up to 4 hours for Channels DVR to stop recording/comskipping before starting).

-For Mac users, I've included a LaunchAgent file in this archive (com.getchannels.transcode-plex.plist), typically placed into the /Library/LaunchAgents directory.
+For Mac users, I've included a LaunchAgent file in this archive (com.getchannels.channels-transcoder.plist), typically placed into the ~/Library/LaunchAgents directory.
 Once it's there, run the following:

-sudo launchctl load /Library/LaunchAgents/com.getchannels.transcode-plex.plist

-sudo launchctl start com.getchannels.transcode-plex
+sudo launchctl load /Library/LaunchAgents/com.getchannels.channels-transcoder.plist sudo launchctl start com.getchannels.channels-transcoder

-The log files (transcode-plex.log and transcode-plex.err) are in /var/log, and so can be monitored easily (e.g. tail -f transcode-plex.log).
+The log file is also in the prefs director, and so can be monitored easily (e.g. tail -f ~/.channels-transcoder/log).

 I'm working on more daemon and file monitoring approaches, and would appreciate additions from others.